neutralboyz/stayneutral/content/projects/create-edit-content-admin.md

 > Note: **you only have to do the following steps once**_,_ before being ablet to login into your CMS (the admin panel).
 If you can already login, jump to the `content`section of this document.

 1. Go to your website’s project on [netlify.com](https://netlify.com).
 Go on the *Identity* page, and click `Enable identity`.
 2. Now that identity is enabled, click on `Settings and usage` to go to the identity service settings page, and scroll to the section `Git Gateway`.
 Finally click on `Enable Git Gateway`.
+3. Scroll back up and add "GitHub" under `Registration > External providers`.

 You are all setup for login in.
-3. Go to your website's [/admin page](/admin), and log in using your Github account.
+Go to your website's [/admin page](/admin), and log in using your GitHub account.

 Alternatively, through Netlify's interface, you can also invite new users to collaborate on your site.
 It is also in the `Identity` panel of your site on netlify.
 You can add a user by its email adress, who will receive a mail to activate their account and choose their account password.